 - Enhances mood, motivation, and emotional resilience

-Patients recovering from PRP for knee pain, rotator cuff injury, or plantar fasciitis may find that disrupted sleep worsens discomfort and slows progress.
+Some patients recover from PRP for knee pain, rotator cuff injury, or plantar fasciitis.
+For them, disrupted sleep can worsen discomfort and slow progress.
 Establishing a regular, restorative sleep routine is a simple but powerful way to improve PRP success rates.

 Signs Your Recovery May Be Impacted by Stress or Poor Sleep